Prince at the Ogden Theatre day two, 5-13-13 (review)By Reverb Staff | May 14th, 2013 | 2 comments

 Seeing Prince at the 1,700-capacity Ogden was an undeniable treat for those unconcerned with a greatest-hits cavalcade or price-justifying show length.
 But it’s clear why some were disappointed with the other shows, given how rich and deep the man’s catalog is and how little of it he mined.
 (At one point The Purple One even said, “You know how many hits I got?
 We’ll be here all night!”)

 Does that sound sycophantic?
-Sorry, but it’s warranted.
+Sorry.
+It’s warranted.
 The man’s fame is a disgustingly effortless lesson in rock ‘n roll history, from Little Richard and Chuck Berry to James Brown and Jimi Hendrix.
 The fact that he created a genre all his own from those masters and asserted himself as one of their own is an established fact, so when his maniacal insistence on the audience not taking photos (strictly enforced with a handful of patrons getting tossed for it) needs to be taken in context.
-People have paid almost this much — yes, $250 per ticket — to see this dude in the nosebleeds of the Pepsi Center, so seeing him in a room that’s slightly smaller than your average first-run movie theater is like having the Rolling Stones play only their B-sides at a bar mitzvah hall.
+People have paid almost this much — yes, $250 per ticket — to see this dude in the nosebleeds of the Pepsi Center, so seeing him in a room that’s slightly smaller than your average first-run movie theater is like having the Rolling Stones play only their most obscure B-sides at a bar mitzvah hall.

-If this music thing doesn’t work out, Prince should have an easy time getting a job as ringside announcer or drive-time DJ.
+If this music thing doesn’t work out, Prince will have an easy time getting a job as ringside announcer or drive-time DJ.
 Nearly every song, from “Screwdriver” to the encore medley of “Crimson and Clover/Wild Thing,” was peppered with calls of “Colorado!” and “Denver!”
 The man knows how to play to our geographic specificity, ’70s arena-rock style.
 He demands audience interaction, otherwise his genre-defying guitar and piano solos, which invoked rock, prog and jazz in equal measures, wouldn’t hit so hard.

 11:30 p.m. show